NathanHarrington/NathanHarrington.github.io/content/posts/humble_job.md

 Stay humble, or get humbled. - [Jocko Willink](https://www.youtube.com/watch?v=q9IZaj-v33o)

-I can't find a job.
-I've done all the postings, I've done all the resume cleaning.
-I've applied for dozens of what I thought were good fits.
-I had a seriously disappointing number of interviews.
-I've done it for months straight, 8 hours per day.
+You can't find a job.
+You've done all the postings, You've done all the resume cleaning.
+You've applied for dozens of what you thought were good fits.
+You had a seriously disappointing number of interviews.
+You've done it for months straight, 8 hours per day.

-It's like there was a black hole all my work went into.
+It's like there was a black hole all your work went into.

-I feel rejected.
-I feel terrible.
-I never want to apply for a job again.
+You feel rejected.
+You feel terrible.
+You never want to apply for a job again.

-I need money.
-I need to pay bills.
-I am deeply afraid of the consequences of running out of money.
+You need money.
+You need to pay bills.
+You are deeply afraid of the consequences of running out of money.
 The fear is paralyzing, leading to inaction where it matters and activity where it doesn't.

-Driven to humility, I started the search again.
-I googled: "example software engineer resume" without the quotes.
-The first link from uptowork.com describes a system to embrace with humility.
+Driven to humility, you started the search again. you googled: "example software engineer resume" without the quotes.
+The previous first link from uptowork.com used to describe a system to embrace with humility.

+Unfortunately they took down the article.
+It was truly superb, written by Tom Gerencer.
+See this [repository](/content/files/uptowork_resume_guide.txt) for text dump of the link circa 2018.
+It's fantastic.
+Here's the link to the current article for comparison.
+Don't use this, but keep it in mind as more of an example of what you can get lost in:
-[Uptowork software engineer resume](https://uptowork.com/blog/software-engineer-resume) See this [repository](/content/files/uptowork_resume_guide.txt) for text dump if the link is broken.
-It's that good.
+[Uptowork software engineer resume](https://uptowork.com/blog/software-engineer-resume)

-Read the article - feel the burden lift.
+Read the original article - feel the burden lift.
 Feel that yes you can do this, you have something to offer.

 Use the tool, make a first pass at a cut and paste replacement of the descriptions of the various entries.
 Get encouraged.